 3.1 Key Customers and Requirements: DDSN uses a variety of methods and approaches to identify its customers.
 The first source comes from the SC Code of Laws which identifies DDSN's primary customers as people with the lifelong disabilities of intellectual disabilities or a related disability (ID/RD), autism, traumatic brain injury, spinal cord injury and similar conditions.
-DDSN has a strong referral system from hospitals, doctors, school personnel, families, elected public officials, advocacy organizations, the Governor's office, community service organizations, other state agencies, through DDSN's website and external links to this website.
+DDSN has a strong referral system from hospitals, doctors, school personnel, families, public officials, advocacy organizations, community service organizations, and other state agencies through DDSN's website and external links to this website.
 Potential customers are screened via a centralized toll-free telephone system using standardized questions and those meeting screening criteria are taken through the eligibility process.
 Finally, because the department receives state and federal funds to provide services, taxpayers are considered customers.

-DDSN and its network of DSN boards and providers routinely seek input from primary customers and their families through formal and informal means using quantitative and qualitative approaches.
-Examples include the use of national standardized surveys, focus groups, in-state standardized surveys, educational seminars, public forums, committees and other meetings, and tracking and comparing data over time.
+DDSN and its network of DSN boards and private providers routinely seek input from primary customers and their families through formal and informal means using quantitative and qualitative approaches.
+Examples include the use of national standardized surveys, focus groups, in-state standardized surveys, stakeholder sessions, education seminars, public forums, committees and other meetings, and tracking and comparing data over time.

-3.2 Keeping Current with Changing Customer/Business Needs and Expectations: The department is governed by a seven (7) member commission as set forth in the Code of Laws, whose duties include educating the public as well as state and local officials as to the need for funding, development and coordination for services.
+3.2 Keeping Current with Changing Customer/Business Needs and Expectations: The department is governed by a seven member commission as set forth in state law, whose duties include educating the public as well as state and local officials regarding the need for funding, development and coordination of services.
 DDSN continuously learns about customers' needs, preferences, and priorities.
 The long term care field is constantly changing.
 Many approaches are used to keep current with these changes and the expectations of DDSN customers.

-More than over 10 percent of primary customers and their families have been surveyed over a six (6) year period using a nationally recognized tool that is used by over 25 states allowing for national comparisons.
+More than 10 percent of DDSN's primary customers and their families have been randomly selected and surveyed over a six year period using a nationally recognized reliable and valid tool that is used by over 25 states thus allowing for national comparisons.
 This data is tracked over time permitting DDSN to identify changes in people's expectations and needs.
-One area that has remained consistent over time is DDSN's customers' preferences to receive services in their own home and communities versus in ICFs/ID.
-(See Figure 7.1-6) DDSN exceeds the national trends in meeting this expectation by supporting 71 percent of people at home versus 58 percent nationally.
+One area that has remained consistent is DDSN's customers' preference to receive services in their own home and communities versus in ICF's/ID.
+(See Figure 7.1-6) DDSN exceeds the national trend in meeting this expectation by supporting 72 percent of people at home versus 56 percent nationally.
 (See Figure 7.1-1)